- There can be various consequences of having high turnover rates.

-To facilitate the exchange of feedback and to encourage the development of manager-employee relationships, consider implementing more regular performance management discussions.
-Frequent discussions have been listed as a top performance management tool which can seriously boost workplace communication and feedback exchange.
+To facilitate the exchange of feedback and to encourage the development of manager-employee relationships, implement more regular performance management discussions.
+Frequent discussions have been listed as a top performance management tool that can seriously boost workplace communication and feedback exchange.
 Top companies around the world have taken note and abandoned their annual performance appraisals in favor of regular check-ins as a result.

 Equally, social networking and trust-building between employees should be emphasized.
 With so many people leaving and new faces added to the mix, social networks are disrupted and your workforce might start to feel like they’re simply a group of strangers working alongside one another, as opposed to a cohesive team.
 This doubtlessly detracts from morale.
 Research different team-building exercises that encourage communication, and consider throwing a lunch office party or two to get your new teammates acquainted.